ology/techn.ology.net/blog/2023/03/02/creating-rhythms-with-perl/index.markdown

 ---

 ![](creating-rhythms-cover.png)
 I recently finished the thin but dense book ["Creating Rhythms"](https://abrazol.com/books/rhythm1).
-And being a Perl programmer at heart, I naturally turned most of the math and c code into a [handy module](https://metacpan.org/dist/Music-CreatingRhythms) for any intrepid programmer to play with!
+And being a programmer at heart, I naturally turned most of the math and c code into a [handy perl module](https://metacpan.org/dist/Music-CreatingRhythms) for any intrepid programmer to play with!

 ---